 Rider: Daniel Meech

-Daniel came closer than any other New Zealander to show jumping glory, finishing 12th overall on the European stallion Diagonal.
-The 17-hand, 10-year-old, dark bay Westphalian was injured and out of action until six weeks before the Athens Games, and his first qualifying round, which was jumped in horrendous heat, left him in the unpromising position of 63rd.
+Daniel Meech came closer than any other New Zealander to Olympic show jumping glory at the Athens Games, finishing 12th overall on the European stallion Diagonal.
+The 17-hand, 10-year-old, dark bay Westphalian was injured and out of action until six weeks before the Games, and his first qualifying round, which was jumped in horrendous heat, left him in the unpromising position of 63rd.
 He’d had three rails down and one time fault.

 However, qualifying scores were not carried through to the final, which consisted of two rounds over courses of increased difficulty.
 Only two riders were clear in the first round: Jessica Chesney-Kürten of Ireland and Nick Skelton from the UK.
 Daniel and Diagonal jumped faultlessly but finished a barely discernible 0.22 of a second over time for one fault, which put them in third position.
 At this stage, an astonishing 28 combinations were within eight penalties of the three leaders.

 Diagonal was a horse who responded well to pressure, but his recent injury had prevented him reaching peak condition, and the exhausting heat took its toll.
 He and Dan couldn’t reproduce their great form for the second round and dropped the middle rail of a difficult combination, as well as the front rail of the last fence, falling back down the field, but finishing higher than any show jumping New Zealander of the past.
-The competition was won by the brilliant Baloubet de Rouet and Rodrigo Pessoa of Brazil.
+The competition was won by Rodrigo Pessoa of Brazil on the brilliant Baloubet de Rouet.

-Dan and Diagonal were also part of a show jumping team at Athens, with Guy Thomas (NZ Madison), Grant Cashmore (Franklins Flyte) and Bruce Goodin (Braveheart); they finished in 11th place.
+Dan and Diagonal were also part of New Zealand’s show jumping team at Athens, with Guy Thomas (NZ Madison), Grant Cashmore (Franklins Flyte) and Bruce Goodin (Braveheart); they finished in 11th place.